RutledgePaulV/jquery.handlebars/README.md

 ## Usage

 1. Make sure you've already loaded jQuery!
-2. Make sure that if you're not using pre-compiled templates that you include the full handlebars library.
-3. If you have pre-compiled templates, then just include the runtime!

-Check my handlebars, yo:
+2. Include handlebars (runtime if using compiled templates, or full if not).

+3. Define your handlebars templates:
 ```handlebars
 <!-- users.handlebars -->
 <div>